Reviews

 Due to some characteristics of OLED, we must admit that this screen type isn’t the perfect one.
 It uses a pretty polarized screen technology that would perform fine in a typical environment but extremely poor in challenging conditions.

-At first, we have the screen burn-in issue, the most common problem in OLED Screens.
+At first, we have the screen burn-in issue, the most common problem in OLED screens.
 Even with the latest Samsung E4 Material, the problem still happens but not severely.
 The OLED Screen Pixel’s life has a limit, judged by its physical characteristics, and cannot be changed.
-The progress (or advancement) in technology can help only in increasing the display’s lifespan but still can’t diminish this nasty factor (Screen burn-in) of OLED.
+Advances in technology can only help extend the life of displays, but they still can’t reduce this annoying factor of OLEDs.
 So, it doesn’t matter whether it has better picture quality; the screen’s life is still finite.

-Then another (second) common issue in OLED screens is that it can cause Fatigue feeling in the Eyes.
+Then another common problem with OLED screens is that it causes eye strain.
 As we know, the OLED Screen comes with higher brightness and a wider color gamut, so the display would be great.
 But, at the same time, if the color information amount in a display is larger, then using it for a long time can cause your eyes to feel fatigued, leading to a headache.
 If you are a sensitive user, you might feel dizziness and soreness in your eyes after watching it for a long time.

-Third, we have another major problem with OLED Screen: its higher power consumption.
-The OLED Screen compromises the notebook’s battery life in providing high image quality.
+Third, we have another major problem with the OLED screen: its higher power consumption.
+The OLED screen compromises the notebook’s battery life by providing high image quality.

 It is also worth noting that color management is itself a problem in Windows OS; if the manufacturer doesn’t do anything by itself, it can easily lead to color aberration.